CodeD3vil/Simple-python-backup-script/README.md

 ## Description

 A simple python script I wrote for my coulege at work to autoamte file backups.
 There were some raw exported files that had to be compressed and then copied to a backup server.
 This script does exactly that and nothing else.
-It is my first project since I`m just learning how to code right now.
-I`m sure it can be done better and cleaner, but it does the job.
+It is my first project since Im just learning how to code right now.
+Im sure it can be done better and cleaner, but it does the job.

 ## Getting Started